|

 • Preheat Oven to 350 degrees.

-• Add the egg, butter, butter, oat milk, and sugar to a mixing bowl.
-Mix on high for approximately 3 minutes, or until the sugar is dissolved and the mixture is a little foamy.
+• In a mixing bowl, add the egg, butter, milk, and sugar.
+Mix on high for about 3 minutes, until the sugar is dissolved and the mixture looks slightly foamy.

-• Spray 2 donut pans with non stick spray.
+• Lightly spray two donut pans with nonstick spray.

-• Add equal amounts of the batter to the donut pans.
+• Divide the batter evenly between the donut wells.

 Churro Topping

-• Brush the tops of the donuts with the melted butter.
+• Brush the warm donuts with melted butter.

 Tried this recipe?Mention @TheSaltyCooker or tag #thesaltycooker!